Franz Thomé: Life

 One must hear the prophet in Vienna and see it in Gratz."

 From 22 March 1853 until 1858 he was director of the theatre in Riga.
-From 1859 he led - first together with - the Prague Estates Theatre.
-When he threw himself with it in 1860 because of financial discrepancies, he continued to run the theater alone until 1864.
+From 1859 he led - first together with Johann August Stöger - the Prague Estates Theatre.
+When he threw himself with it in 1860 because of financial discrepancies, he continued to run the theatre alone until 1864.
 Some well-known actors, like the later Viennese Burgschauspieler Konrad Adolf Hallenstein and the singers Franz Innozenz Nachbaur and Eduard Bachmann, he brought into his ensemble.
 After a short interruption he led this theatre again from 1865 to 1866, until it was closed by the Austro-Prussian War.
 A foundation of Thomé was the New Town, Prague theatre he built at his own expense, from 1868 he also directed the stage of Linz.

 In 1870 Thomé suffered a stroke, terminated his contract in Linz and returned to Prague, where he died in 1872 at age 68 after a second stroke.

 He was married twice, from 1837 (in Pest) with the local singer and chorist Dlle.
 Baumgärtner and after his move to Prague with the singer Dlle.
 Günther; from this second marriage he had a daughter.

 Thomé founded the Artists' and Society Schlaraffia together with some of his actors and singers on 10 October 1859 in Prague.